BradyDiamond/anagram-stagram/README.md

 ## Setup/Installation Requirements

 * _clone github repository_
-* _install correct version of Ruby_
+* _install correct version of Ruby (2.6.10)_
-* _install bundler and run it in the projects directory from the console_
+* _install bundler and run it in the projects directory from the console using command "bundle"_
+* _run "rspec in the console to run tests_
 * _in the console type ruby anagrams_scripts.rb_
 * _enter your words and prepare for a fun overload_